nbs32k/Petya2/readme.md

 This algorithm will convert the 16 bytes long key into a 32 bytes long key.
 This 32 bytes long key will be placed in the Configuration Sector for future Salsa20 Encryption usage.

+Petya's Micro-Kernel is going to Encrypt the Sector 55 (Verification Sector) with 256-bit Salsa20 with this 32 bytes long key and with the Initialization Vector (down bellow).

+### Initialization Vector - Next 8 bytes
+This key is a randomized 8 bytes long key, which is going to be used for encryption.

+### Sector 55 ...
+What is that ?
+The Sector 55 is a verification sector for the Ransomware.
+Everytime you enter a key in Petya's payment screen, Petya will do a check for that key.
+The key will pass **IF** the key is 16 bytes long and **IF** decrypting Sector 55 with this key encoded using the algorithm function shown upper (the one that makes the key 32 bytes long) and using the Initialization Vector key